Click play to listen to this article.

 Toxic relationships suck.
 They torpedo your emotional and mental well-being and impede your personal growth.
-No one wants one, yet many keep ending up in them, primarily due to a lack of awareness concerning what makes a relationship toxic in the first place.
+No one wants one, yet many people keep ending up in them, primarily because of a lack of awareness concerning what makes a relationship toxic in the first place.
+I see this same pattern unfold with my readers repeatedly: a lot of them were in a toxic relationship, and some are trying to rekindle one.

-This is to be expected.
-No one taught us how to differentiate between a toxic and healthy relationship.
+I mean, no one taught us how to differentiate between a toxic and healthy relationship.
 There’s no “Relationship 101” class in schools, our parents probably haven’t done a good enough job explaining the topic, and most self-help and relationship literature hasn’t helped either.
+So, of course, people will keep confusing a toxic relationship with a healthy one.

 From my point of view, a toxic relationship is a relationship where one or both people are prioritizing love over healthy relationship components like respect, trust, honesty, loyalty, affection, empathy, and so forth.

-If there was cheating on either side of the relationship, I would immediately crown it as toxic.
-I don’t care if this cheating took the form of texting this one guy or girl in hopes of getting some affection or having a full-blown orgy with the whole neighbourhood.
+If there was cheating on either side of your relationship, I would immediately crown it as toxic.
+I don’t care if this cheating took the form of texting this one guy or girl in hopes of getting some affection or having a full-blown orgy with the whole neighborhood.
 Both options and everything in between are glaring warning signs of a toxic relationship.

 The typical strawberry jam on top of a cheaters’ peanut butter sandwich is that they take no responsibility for their actions after they cheat.
 In fact, they often justify them by telling themselves how anyone would react in the same way as they did if they were in the same situation.